Trac34/Selenium-Interface/README.md

 TODO: Build a logger class and implement it within Browser

-TODO: Build a parser class that uses the BeautifulSoup library
+TODO: Build our supplemental BeautifulSoup parsing functions within the Browser class